Embedding Safety into RL: A New Take on Trust Region Methods: Introduction

-Our approach is closely related to trust region methods, particularly Constrained Policy Optimization (CPO) \citep{achiam2017constrained}, which extends TRPO by intersecting the trust region with the set of safe policies to ensure safety throughout training.
-While CPO offers certain guarantees on constraint satisfaction, it often leads to oscillations near the constraint surface due to cost advantage estimation errors.
-To address this, \cite{yang2020projectionbasedconstrainedpolicyoptimization} proposed Projection-based CPO (PCPO), which projects onto the safe policy space between updates.
-However, PCPO can significantly hinder reward maximization in practice.
+\emph{Trust region methods} are closely related to our approach, in particular Constrained Policy Optimization (CPO; \cite{achiam2017constrained}), which extends TRPO by restricting updates to the intersection of the trust region and the safe policy set, ensuring safety during training.
+While CPO guarantees constraint satisfaction in the infinite sample limit, in practice it tends to oscillate around the constraint boundary with high overshoot, because it relies on noisy cost advantage estimates, and because the constraint only enters the optimization problem when the iterate is close to the boundary of the safe policy set.
+To address constraint satisfaction, projection-based CPO (PCPO; \cite{yang2020projectionbasedconstrainedpolicyoptimization}) projects updates into the safe policy space between updates, improving stability but further hindering reward maximization.
+Building on PCPO, \cite{zhang2020first} and \cite{yang2022constrained} also introduce projection-based approaches based on first-order updates.